Looking for Things to Do With Kids in Indianapolis?

 Tucked away in downtown Indianapolis, near Center Circle Mall, is Rhythm Discovery Center.

 Kids are encouraged to put their hands on a huge variety of professional instruments from around the world and through the ages.
 Little do they know they are learning as they pound out a beat or play in a drum circle.

 If your kids are musically inclined, they will take to this place instantly.
 If they like to knock sticks together or tap their feet, or if they like to make a lot of noise, they’ll like this place, too.

 Rhythm Discovery Center Details

-- Tickets: $12 for adults, $6 for kids 6-16, free for ages 5 and under.
+- Tickets: $12 for adults, $9 for students, $6 for kids 6-16, free for ages 5 and under.

 Various spots around Indy have signs begging you to become the “I” in Indy.

 The game originated in Baltimore and eventually spread along the east coast.
 Fountain Square is the only authentic duckpin bowling alley in the midwest and has been restored to look just like a 1930’s era duckpin bowling alley.

 Because there are only eight lanes available, reservations are highly recommended.
 Lanes book by the hour.
-We had four people on our lane and it took us one hour to play one game (I’m sure the 5 year old slowed us down, though…)
+We had four people on our lane and it took us one hour to play one game.
+(I’m sure the 5-year-old slowed us down, though…)

-Action & Atomic Duckpin Bowling
+Action & Atomic Duckpin Bowling Details

 Do not park in the Family Dollar lot on the north side of their building; you will be towed.

-- Tickets: Open bowling is $30 per hour per lane.
-Reservations are recommended.
+- Tickets: Open bowling is $40 per hour per lane.
+Reservations are recommended (call 317-686-6006 or 317-685-1955.)
 Bowling shoes are provided for free.

 Seriously.
 How many times is a kid taught about the solar system in school?
-Studying the planets is something everyone does, and has been doing for eons.
+Studying the planets is something everyone does and has been doing for eons.
 The topic suffers from “been there, done that” syndrome, and that’s hard to overcome.

 Kids are in the driver’s seat here, and it’s easy to see why they would want to spend a long time fiddling around with technology.

 Other topics get the same treatment.